nodejs/node/README.md

 * **Nightly**: Code from the Current branch built every 24-hours when there are changes.
 Use with caution.

+Current and LTS releases follow [Semantic Versioning](https://semver.org).
+A member of the [Release Team](#release-team) signs each Current and LTS release.
 For more information, see the
 [Release README](https://github.com/nodejs/Release).